MayorDi/evosector/README.md

-Evosegment
+Evosector
 ===
-`Evosegment` is the simulation of cell evolution on a segmented map.
+`Evosector` is the simulation of cell evolution on a sector map.